Edge Erasures and Chordal Graphs: Weighted chordal graphs and -erasures

-\begin{cor} Let $(X,d)$ be a finite metric space.
-Then a maximal sequence of $d$-erasures produces a minimum spanning tree for $(X,d)$.
-Any minimum spanning tree for $(X,d)$ can be obtained in this way. \end{cor} \begin{proof} The first statement is a direct consequence of \Cref{prop:tree} and \Cref{thm:mst}.
-For the second, let us start with a given minimal spanning tree $T$ for $(X,d)$, and a sequence $G_0, \ldots, G_{k}$ of graphs obtained by erasure, with $G_0$ the complete graph on $X$ and $G_{i}$ containing $T$ for each $0 \leq i \leq k$.
-If $G_k \neq T$, then for any exposed edge $xy$ in $T$ of maximal weight (among the exposed edges of $G_k$), the same reasoning as in the proof of \Cref{thm:mst} (and using the same notation), shows that there must be another exposed edge $zw$ in $G_k$ with equal weight as $xy$ and $z \in T_x$, $w \in T_y$ (in particular, $zw \notin T$).
-Thus we can extend the sequence by setting $G_{k+1} = G_k - zw$. \end{proof}
+\begin{corollary} Consider a weighted complete graph $(K_n,w)$, for example, the weighted graph associated with a finite metric space.
+Then a maximal sequence of $w$-erasures produces a minimum spanning tree for $(K_n, w)$.
+Any minimum spanning tree for $w$ can be obtained in this way. \end{corollary} \begin{proof} By induction, the first statement is a direct consequence of \Cref{prop:tree} and \Cref{thm:mst}.
+For the second, let us start with a given minimal spanning tree $T$ for $w$, and a sequence $G_0, \ldots, G_{k}$ of graphs obtained by erasure, with $G_0=K_n$ and $G_{i}$ containing $T$ for each $0 \leq i \leq k$.
+If $G_k \neq T$, then for any exposed edge $xy$ in $T$ of maximal weight (among the exposed edges of $G_k$), the same reasoning as in the proof of \Cref{thm:mst} (and using the same notation), shows that there must be another exposed edge $uv$ in $G_k$ with equal weight as $xy$ and $u \in T_x$, $v \in T_y$ (in particular, $uv \notin T$).
+Thus we can extend the sequence by setting $G_{k+1} = G_k - uv$. \end{proof}

-\section{Connections to the Topological Viewpoint}
+\section{Connections to the topological viewpoint}

 Topologically, we can view the characterization of chordality given in \Cref{thm:chordal} in terms of perfect elimination orderings as providing the basis for realizing chordal graphs as the $1$-dimensional skeleta of simplicial flag complexes assembled through successive ``coning-off' of existing simplices; or (by reversing the perspective) of simplicial flag complexes which admit an exceedingly tame kind of strong-deformation retraction to a vertex through a sequence of ``vertex-collapses.''
 Put in the language of simple homotopy theory (see, e.g.~\cite{Kozlov-combinatorial_alg_top}, Definition 6.13 and the ensuing discussion), erasing a simplicial vertex $w$ of a chordal graph $G$ is realized in the polyhedron $|K|$ of the subtended complex $K$ as the straight-line homotopy from the identity mapping of $|K|$ to the (realization of the) simplicial map $K\to \mathrm{sd}(K)$.
 This homotopy fixes all vertices of $K-w$ and maps $w$ to the barycenter of its opposing face in $K$, which is the face subtended by the collection of the neighbors of $w$ in $G$, see Figure~\ref{fig:collapses}(left).